lhc/chirpstack-docker/README.md

-# ChirpStack Docker example
+# ChirpStack Docker Environment for LHC Hackerspace

-This repository contains a skeleton to setup the [ChirpStack](https://www.chirpstack.io) open-source LoRaWAN Network Server (v4) using [Docker Compose](https://docs.docker.com/compose/).
+This repository contains the LoRaWAN infrastructure setup used at LHC (Laboratório Hacker de Campinas), a hackerspace in Campinas, Brazil.
+It provides a complete IoT development environment using [ChirpStack](https://www.chirpstack.io) as the LoRaWAN Network Server (v4) and [Docker Compose](https://docs.docker.com/compose/) for easy deployment.

+This setup is specifically designed for IoT development and experimentation at LHC, providing:
+* A complete LoRaWAN network server
+* MQTT broker for device communication
+* RabbitMQ for message queuing
+* PostgreSQL for data persistence
+* REST API for integration

+The deployment of this environment is automated using Ansible scripts, which can be found in our [Ansible Scripts repository](https://github.com/lhc/Ansilbe_Scripts/tree/master/Chirpstack).
+These scripts handle the server setup, environment variables configuration, and service deployment.

+**Note:** While this setup is optimized for LHC's IoT development needs, it can be used as a starting point for other LoRaWAN deployments.
+For production usage, additional security and performance considerations might be needed.

 **Note:** Please use this `docker-compose.yml` file as a starting point for testing but keep in mind that for production usage it might need modifications.